mvysny/suckless-ascii-profiler/README.md

 #### About Stacktrace Sampling

 A thread stacktrace is captured every 20ms (configurable) into a list of stacktrace samples.
 That list is afterwards converted to a tree, and the time spent is assigned.
-Stacktrace sampling is non-intrusive: you don't have to start a Java agent, as opposed to the tracing method (where every method is intercepted and call statistics are stored - very accurate but very slow and often unnecessary).
-It will thus profile a real code execution.
+The Stacktrace Sampling method of profiling is non-intrusive: for example you don't have to start a Java agent, as opposed to the tracing method (where every method is intercepted and call statistics are stored - very accurate but very slow and often unnecessary).
+Stacktrace Sampling will thus profile a real code execution.

 Stacktrace sampling is also unfortunately quite inaccurate.
 Sampling stacktrace every 20ms means that we have no idea what's going on during those 20ms inbetween samplings.
 Thus, if a method is sampled only once, we cannot check whether